falangjoe/self-driving/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
+### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I created the thresholded binary image using just the saturation hls color component.
+I am sure that there are a lot better ones that could be used, but experimenting became a big time suck and I was not getting great results.
+To improve it using the current approach, I would just look at what other had done.
+It seems like there could be a more robust approach using convolutional networks and maybe computationally less expensive, but generating training data is an issue.
+You would need the videos along with lane line positions.

+I averaged the last 10 frames to get the current line fit and curvature.
+This made things jump around less, but I would still get bad frames.
+Therefore, before accepting a new frame, I would check the L1 distance between the curve and the previous average.
+If the L1 distance was two big, I would skip the frame.
+Removing these frames, fixed failures that would occur.
+Beyond the L1 distance, it seems we need for metrics to accept or reject frames.
+Also, I need some way of tracking the rejections to know when to apply sliding windows again.